-On 19 March 2018, AFE acquired 50% of an existing investors share of the notes.
-The Group now owns c.48% of the notes with two other investors.
+On 19 March 2018, AFE acquired 50% of an existing investor's share of the notes.
+The Group now owns c.48% of the notes in Volga Investments DAC.

 APS Delta S.A. is a Luxembourg incorporated securitisation vehicle, which establishes new compartments for each acquisition.
 The 'Rosemary' compartment was used to acquire a non-performing loan portfolio in Romania and was financed using notes issued by the compartment.
 The Group owns c.32% of the notes with two other investors having subscribed to the remaining notes.
 The equity in the vehicle is held by a third party.
 At the reporting date APS Delta S.A. had no other compartments.